Carmel-Monga/Carmel-Monga/README.md

 - 👋 Hi, I’m @Carmel-Monga
-- 👀 I’m interested in Software Engineering
+- 👀 I’m a 2nd year Computer Science student at @iubh
-- 🌱 I’m currently learning the java programming language
+- 🌱 I’m currently learning the java programming language.
+- 🌱 I'm proficient in Java, Pythion, and Javascript.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any javascript, python, and Java projects.
 - 📫 reach me on carmel.inbox@gmail.com and +243851611005

 <!---